Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Traveler TypeIs Nevada a Good Fit?Why

-CouplesYesLas Vegas resorts, shows, restaurants, spas, nightlife, and desert day trips can make Nevada a strong couples getaway.
+CouplesYesLas Vegas resorts, shows, restaurants, spas, nightlife, Red Rock Canyon, Valley of Fire, and Lake Tahoe can create excellent couples trips.

-Friend GroupsYesLas Vegas is one of the best stateside destinations for birthdays, concerts, sports weekends, shows, dining, and group trips.
+Friend GroupsYesLas Vegas is one of the best stateside destinations for birthdays, concerts, sports weekends, shows, dining, nightlife, and group trips.

 Best Places to Visit in Nevada

 Nevada has more variety than many travelers expect.
-Las Vegas gets most of the attention, but the state also offers national parks, red-rock landscapes, lakes, desert drives, ski areas, historic towns, and outdoor escapes.
+Las Vegas gets most of the attention, but the state also offers national parks, red-rock landscapes, lakes, desert drives, ski areas, historic towns, scenic highways, and outdoor escapes.

 Las Vegas

 Las Vegas is Nevada’s most famous destination and one of the top entertainment cities in the world.
-Travelers visit for resorts, casinos, shows, concerts, sports, restaurants, nightlife, shopping, pool scenes, spas, and over-the-top experiences.
+Travelers visit for resorts, casinos, shows, concerts, sports, restaurants, nightlife, shopping, pool scenes, spas, events, and over-the-top experiences.

-Las Vegas can be a couples trip, adults-only escape, family-friendly getaway, sports weekend, luxury vacation, convention trip, or starting point for desert day trips.
+Las Vegas can be a couples trip, adults-only escape, family-friendly getaway, sports weekend, luxury vacation, convention trip, food trip, or starting point for desert day trips.
 The key is choosing the right hotel, location, budget, and pace.

 The Las Vegas Strip